 12 Facts About the R.M.S.
-Lusitania
+'Lusitania'

 A newspaper once said that "there never was a more audacious experiment in marine architecture" than the R.M.S.
 Lusitania.
 But on May 7, 1915, a German torpedo sunk the massive ship, killing more than 1100 civilian passengers.
 The sinking was one of the events that nudged the U.S. into World War I. Read on for more facts about this legendary ocean liner.

 The Liverpool-based shipping company Cunard ordered the R.M.S.
-Lusitania and her sister, the R.M.S.
+Lusitania and its sister ship, the R.M.S.
 Mauretania, in 1902, and the Lusitania was built by the shipyard of John Brown & Co. in Scotland.
 For Cunard, the two ocean liners had a shared purpose: to restore Britain’s dominance in the transatlantic passenger travel industry by beating its German (and, to a lesser degree, American) competition.
 At the start of the 20th century, German ocean liners had the finest amenities and latest onboard technology, and had held the record for the fastest Atlantic crossings since 1897.
 Cunard bet that its two new “superliners” could reach unheard-of speeds and breathe new life into British travel.

 What would the British government get out of the deal, besides national pride and a very low return on investment?
 The Admiralty required that both ships would be built to naval specifications so they could be requisitioned for use in war.
 While the Lusitania never ferried troops, the Mauretania was put into service as a hospital ship and as a troopship, and even got a coat of dazzle paint to camouflage it at sea.